mozilla/pontoon/specs/0109-infobar-component.md

 # Feature explanation

-When a logged in user opens Pontoon, we check against a list of notifications.
-If the user matches the necessary conditions, we display the notification.
+When a logged in user opens Pontoon, we check against a list of infobars.
+If the user matches the necessary conditions, we display the infobar.

-Information about each notification is stored in a table with the following fields:
+Information about each infobar is stored in a table with the following fields:
 * Identifier: short text identifier, e.g. `new_terms_2020`.
 * Start time (datetime): when we should start displaying the infobar to users.
 * End time (datetime): when we should stop displaying the infobar to users.
-* Creation date (date): stores when the notification was created.
+* Creation date (date): stores when the infobar was created.
-* Cohort: if defined, we only display the notification for users part of a specific experiment or cohort (A/B testing).
+* Cohort: if defined, we only display the infobar for users part of a specific experiment or cohort (A/B testing).
 * Type: `infobar`, `modal`.
 Infobar is displayed at the top of the window, while modal is displayed in the middle of the window.
-* Title: (optional) title for the notification.
+* Title: (optional) title for the infobar.
-* Text: (mandatory) text for the notification.
+* Text: (mandatory) text for the infobar.
 Basic HTML should be allowed.
 * Button: text for the button.
 If empty, the button will not be displayed.
 The only action associated to a button would be opening the associated URL.
+The button is mandatory for `modal`, optional for `infobar`.
 * URL: URL to open when the user clicks the button.

-We also need to store information on the last time we displayed the infobar to each user, to determine if it should be displayed again in the future:
+Mandatory if the button field is populated.

+For each user, we need to store if an infobar has been dismissed, to avoid displaying it again.
+We store that information in a table with the following fields:
 * User ID.
-* Notification ID.
+* Infobar ID.
-* First displayed (timestamp).
-* Dismissed date (timestamp).
+* Action date (datetime).

-* Number of times it’s been displayed.
+We also want to keep track of every time we display the infobar to each user.
+Every display action will be logged in a table with the following fields:
+* User ID.
-* Dismissed (boolean).
+* Infobar ID.

-If there are multiple notifications active, we only display the most recent based on creation date.

-We create a row in the table for the user the first time the notification is displayed, and keep updating the table until it’s dismissed.
+* Action date (datetime).

+# Dismissing infobars

-For `infobar`, the notification won’t be displayed to the user again (i.e. the `dismissed` field is set to True) if:
+For the `infobar` type, the infobar won’t be displayed to the user again if:
 * They click the close (x) button.
 * They click the button, if present.

-For `modal` notifications, it won’t be displayed to the user again only if they click the button, which has to be present.
-The notification won’t have a close button (x).
+For `modal` infobars, it won’t be displayed to the user again only if they click the button, which has to be present.
+The infobar won’t have a close button (x).

+# Multiple infobars

+If there are multiple infobars active, we only display the most recent based on creation date.

 # Out of scope

-Writing a dashboard to manage these notifications is out of scope.
+* Writing a dashboard to manage infobars is out of scope.
 For the initial phase, working directly via the Django Admin interface would be sufficient.
+* Tracking changes to existing infobars.